-The JBI's Committee of Management have undertaken a number of measures to address the current circumstances, including restructure of the Manager position to attract a person with a strong marketing and public relations background, whose key focus will be on attracting and retaining tenants.
+The JBI's Committee of Management is considering a number of options to address the current situation, including restructure of the Manager position to attract a person with a strong marketing and public relations background, whose key focus will be on attracting and retaining tenants.
 There is an intention to develop a Marketing Plan and associated marketing materials to provide greater leverage and support the attraction of new tenants by July 2004.
-A review of its Business Plan has also occurred, with a new plan soon to be adopted.
+Another option is to contract out the management of the Incubator.
+These concepts are currently under consideration and only at a conceptual stage at this point in time.
+A review of its Business Plan has also occurred, with a new plan will support the new directions planned for the incubator when adopted.

-It is recommended that the Joint Commissioners:
+It is recommended that the Joint Commissioners by an ABSOLUTE MAJORITY:

-1 Authorise a contribution of \$3,000 to the Joondalup Business Incubator to provide short-term support to maintain day-to-day operations, subject to this contribution being matched by Edith Cowan University and to the Joondalup Business Association providing in-kind day-to-day management contribution to the same order; 2 Approve reallocation of funds as follows:
+- Authorise a contribution of \$3,000 to the Joondalup Business Incubator to provide short-term support to maintain day-to-day operations, subject to this contribution being matched by Edith Cowan University and to the Joondalup Business Association providing in-kind day-to-day management contribution to the same order; - 2 Approve reallocation of funds as follows: